 Please share a mantra or quote that inspires you:

-As an artist I say: "What the eyes can see, the heart can feel." - Have compassion.
+As an artist I say: "What the eyes can see, the heart can feel."

 A little voice inside me would always repeat: "A little mustard seed of faith goes a long way."
 And, "You are Ok."
 Never drop your mustard seed.
 You are worthy, so believe it.